openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/01-aap-installation-login/assignment.md

 resource-operator-controller-manager-57b5b58667-phmlh             2/2     Running   0               12m
 ```

-To get UI of Ansible Automation Platform.
-We need to run a few commands.
+To access the UI of the Ansible Automation Platform, we need to run a few commands:

 ```
 export SA_SECRET=cd-ansible
 ```
-here my automation controller name id **cd-ansible**.
+Here, my automation controller name is **cd-ansible**.
 Please replace the name with your automation controller name.

 ```
 oc get route -n aap | grep $(echo ${SA_SECRET}) | awk '{print$2}'
 ```
-After running this command you get a result like below
+After running this command, you will get a result like the one below:

 ```
 cd-ansible-ansible-automation-platform.apps.xdv2l3h5.centralindia.aroapp.io
 ```
-Copy the HOST endpoint & paste in the browser.
+Copy the HOST endpoint and paste it in your browser.

-This may take some time to start about 5-10 min.
+This may take some time to start, about 5-10 minutes.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_login.png?raw=true)

-You will then be able to login with admin permissions with the:
+You will then be able to log in with admin permissions using:

  - Username: ```admin```
  - Password:

-To grab the password of Ansible Automation Platform, from Terminal we need to extract the password from secret.
+To retrieve the password for Ansible Automation Platform from Terminal, we need to extract it from the secret.

 ```
 oc get secret $SA_SECRET-admin-password -o jsonpath='{.data.password}' -n aap | base64 --decode
 ```
-You will get the password.
+You will receive the password.

-Paste it on the ansible automation platform login page.
+Paste it on the Ansible Automation Platform login page.

-Here you have to select the username/password option to fill in your details.
+Here, you have to select the username/password option and fill in your details.
-Add your redhat account to get subscription to Ansible Automation platform.
+Add your Red Hat account to subscribe to Ansible Automation Platform.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_redhat_login.png?raw=true)

 Click on **Get Subscription**

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_subcription_select.png?raw=true)

-Select the subscription of `16` node.
+Select the subscription of a `16` node.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_submit_button_dash.png?raw=true)

-Now click on submit button.
+Now, click on submit button.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_after_login.png?raw=true)

+On the next step, we'll take a look at configuration of the Ansible Automation Platform.